hasan0v/fitgenius-ai-planner/README.md

 ---

 **FitGenius** represents a complete end-to-end solution for personalized weight loss planning, combining advanced AI technology with secure payment processing and beautiful user experience design.
-The application is production-ready and can be deployed immediately to serve real customers in the Azerbaijan market.
+The application now features inspiring muscle transformation images throughout to motivate users and show them they CAN achieve their fitness goals.
+Ready for production deployment to serve real customers in the Azerbaijan market.